Last Updated on: 2nd September 2023, 04:38 pm

 The substrate of a hermit crab tank can get filled with discarded waste, uneaten food, and even small insects.
 Any of these can irritate the eyes of hermit crabs.

 Mites, in particular, are a concern.
-As per the Journal of Experimental Marine Biology and Ecology, countless species of parasites attach to hermit crabs, especially the eyes.
+According to the Journal of Experimental Marine Biology and Ecology, countless parasites attach to hermit crabs, especially the eyes.

 If mites start to irritate, hermit crabs consider that severing their eyestalks is preferable to living with an infestation.
 This can be avoided by keeping a habitat sufficiently sanitary.